 Memory lapses can be one of the more noticeable psychological signs in a person and can often lead to confusion or disorientation.
 Several things can cause memory lapses, including overwhelming stress or experiencing trauma.

 Noticing that a team member is tearful can signal problems in their personal life, or perhaps they may suffer from stress or ill mental health.

 Regardless of the reason, they may benefit from someone to talk to or support from their co-workers.

 Most times, we can misinterpret behavioural signs as a poor work ethic or etiquette and can result in an employee being wrongfully reprimanded.

 If you notice any of these signs in your staff members, it may be worth speaking to them or offering help instead of punishing them.
 Behavioural signs of someone struggling with mental health can be:

 Increased irritability or anger in an employee can be a tell-tale sign of anxiety or other disorders, especially if this is an employee who usually has a calm and collected personality.

-If an employee has begun to take risks that seem out of character, or appears to be making more impulsive decisions without thinking through the consequences, this can be an implication of bi-polar disorder or schizophrenia.
-Disorders such as these will require the help and support of a professional.
+If an employee has taken risks that seem out of character, or appears to be making more impulsive decisions without thinking through the consequences, this can be an implication of bipolar disorder or schizophrenia.
+Disorders such as these will require the help and support of a mental health professional.

 Please complete the form below and we'll be in touch to answer your enquiry